Cyber incident – Canvas Learning Management System

 Criminals use personal information from data breaches to trick victims into revealing further information that can be used to access your accounts elsewhere, including with financial institutions.

 Some scammers may use this cyber incident as an opportunity to make unsolicited contact.
-The best way you can protect yourself is to remain vigilant and not respond to unusual contact or asked to verify details.
+The best way you can protect yourself is to remain vigilant and not respond to unusual contact or if you are asked to verify details.

 The Department will never ask for your password or sensitive personal information via a phone call or email.